 - You’re not just paying me to take photos on your wedding day.
 For every hour I spend at a wedding, I spend up to 5 hours at my office processing, editing, cropping and adjusting your photos to make them look their absolute best, so you have beautiful images that will last a lifetime.

 - You’re also paying for experience.
-I have almost 10 years of weddings under my belt – and that means when you hire Lemonade Photography, you’re getting a photographer with tons of experience that will help your wedding day go smoothly and ensure that you receive quality images and professional service.
+I have more than 10 years of weddings under my belt – and that means when you hire Lemonade Photography, you’re getting a photographer with tons of experience that will help your wedding day go smoothly and ensure that you receive quality images and professional service.

 - Photography equipment is expensive.
 Ever surfed Amazon for professional-quality digital SLR cameras?
 They aren’t cheap.
 Neither are lenses, flashes, lighting equipment, memory cards, computers and professional editing software and photo printing equipment.
 Then there’s maintenance and upkeep on all of the above.
 And quality shoes and clothes so I look professional and don’t injure myself on your wedding day.